20 Local Coffee Shops to Celebrate National Coffee Day - NewsBreak

 It’s all about quality coffee beans at Ready Teddy’s.
 As they state on their site, “we started with the coffee beans, emphasizing beans that worked best with the type of coffee – a nuttier chocolate coffee with our espresso based drinks, a medium and bold flavor for their drip and a fruitier robust flavor for the cold brew.”
 They also offer a small food menu.

-The post 20 Local Coffee Shops to Celebrate National Coffee Day appeared first on Wilson County Source .
+The post 20 Local Coffee Shops to Celebrate National Coffee Day appeared first on Cheatham County Source .

 Comments / 0